-It was on April 14th, 1912 — almost 100 years ago — when the last meal was served in the first-class dining room on the RMS Titanic.
+It was on April 14th, 1912 — over 100 years ago — when the last meal was served in the first-class dining room on the RMS Titanic.

 Cream of Barley

 Consummé Olga is made with a quart of warmed consummé (clear broth, usually beef) and a pint of good port wine.
 Then julienne a stalk of celery, the white of a leek, the outside only of a small carrot, and soften in butter over low heat.
 Add a little more consummé and reduce to a glaze, and then finish cooking the vegetables in it.
 In a tureen, put the glazed vegetables along with julienned gherkins, and the consummé and wine mixture.
 (Escoffier, 593)

 Poached Salmon with Mousseline Sauce, Cucumbers

 Mousseline Sauce is a hollandaise sauce that’s fortified with whipped cream.
 (Escoffier, 92)

 Sauté of Chicken, Lyonnaise